Consulting Services

 Struggling to work around certain web platform limitations?
 Have you considered fixing the core problem instead?
 Or maybe there is already a feature that does what you need, but is not yet implemented across all browsers and you want to help move it along faster.

 It was previously thought that web standards work is only for large companies like Google that can afford to play the long game.
-However, in recent years, there have been many success stories of major web technologies going from conception to baseline in two years (e.g. CSS Cascade Layers), and smaller features in a few months, a timespan that is shorter than many product cycles.
+However, in recent years, there have been many success stories of major web technologies going from conception to baseline in less than two years, and smaller features in a matter of months, a timespan that is shorter than many product development cycles.

 I have a track record of designing, reviewing, and getting web technologies shipped in browsers for 13 years.
 I have not only designed web technologies that got accepted, but pushed them to implementation across browsers, often in the face of strong initial opposition.